|

 Holes

-If the design requires holes, then a small pilot divot is better, allowing for the entire hole to be drilled out later.
+If the design requires holes, then a small pilot divot is better, allowing for the entire hole to

 Adequate spacing between parts or components that are not meant to be touching is important.